kjgarza/kjgarza.github.io/portfolio/case-pd-design-system.md

   headline: Overview
   slug: intro
   content: |
+    Crafted a Design System for all DataCite frontend services.

     I recognized the need to bring a unified aesthetic to our suite of services.
 Our suite consisted of various websites.
 Each had a distinct look and feel, and it was becoming clear that this lack of visual consistency was making it harder for our membership to convey a cohesive narrative about our offerings.

     Further, the situation left new developers at a loss as to which style to apply where.
     In addition, we needed our suite of products to align with The Web Content Accessibility Guidelines (WCAG) standards for accessibility.

     The challenge was to create a design system that would provide a unified aesthetic across all services while adhering to our branding guidelines and being implementable using standard libraries such as Bootstrap.
 - template: content-feature
   block: role